 An employee called to active duty during a national emergency by a reserve branch of the U.S. Armed Forces shall have a leave of absence.
-The leave of absence shall not affect the employee's vacation or sick leave entitlements; nor shall the employee lose the ability to accrue such entitlement while on active duty.
+The leave of absence shall not affect the employee's vacation or sick leave entitlements. (see TWU OP 50.24)